pcaston/OpenPeerPower.github.io/source/_docs/configuration/troubleshooting.markdown

 #### Problems with dependencies

 Almost all integrations have external dependencies to communicate with your devices and services.
-Sometimes Home Assistant is unable to install the necessary dependencies.
+Sometimes Open Peer Power is unable to install the necessary dependencies.
 If this is the case, it should show up in `home-assistant.log`.

-The first step is trying to restart Home Assistant and see if the problem persists.
+The first step is trying to restart Open Peer Power and see if the problem persists.
 If it does, look at the log to see what the error is.
 If you can't figure it out, please [report it](https://github.com/home-assistant/home-assistant/issues) so we can investigate what is going on.

 #### Problems with integrations

-It can happen that some integrations either do not work right away or stop working after Home Assistant has been running for a while.
+It can happen that some integrations either do not work right away or stop working after Open Peer Power has been running for a while.
 If this happens to you, please [report it](https://github.com/home-assistant/home-assistant/issues) so that we can have a look.

 #### Multiple files